 By default, the configuration files reside in the user's home directory.
-However, three environment variables, ODBCINI, ODBCSYSINI, and SIMBAINI, can be used to specify different locations for the odbc.ini, odbcinst.ini, and cloudera.hiveodbc.ini configuration files.
+However, two environment variables, ODBCINI and ODBCSYSINI, can be used to specify different locations for the odbc.ini and odbcinst.ini configuration files.
 Set ODBCINI to point to your odbc.ini file.
 Set ODBCSYSINI to point to the directory containing the odbcinst.ini file.
-Set SIMBAINI to point to your cloudera.hiveodbc.ini file.
-For example, if your odbc.ini and cloudera.hiveodbc.ini files are located in /etc and your odbcinst.ini file is located in /usr/local/odbc, then set the environment variables as follows: